cedaus/system-design-primer/database.md

 * **Durability** - Once a transaction has been committed, it will remain so

 **Techniques to scale a relational database:**
-* master-slave replication
-* master-master replication
-* federation
+* Replication: Master-Slave, Master-Master
-* sharding
+* Partioning: Federation, Sharding
-* denormalization
+* Denormalization
 * SQL tuning

 #### Master-slave replication